MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/lib_modules.rst

 :mod:`MDAnalysis.lib.qcprot` contains a fast implementation of superposition by minimizing the RMSD.

-:mod:`MDAnalysis.lib.util` contains various file, string and mathematical utility functions.
+:mod:`MDAnalysis.lib.util` contains various file and string utility functions whereas mathematical functions are to be found in :mod:`MDAnalysis.lib.mdamath`.

 :mod:`MDAnalysis.lib.NeighborSearch` contains classes to do neighbor searches with MDAnalysis objects.